ObamaCare Medicaid Expansion

 ObamaCare opponents use the downfalls of Medicaid as terms to reject Medicaid Expansion.
-Drawbacks of Medicaid include: limited access to health care, low-end quality healthcare and coverage and low doctor payouts.
-ObamaCare’s reforms address many of the issues with the quality of Medicaid since it’s provisions increase the quality of care for all types of insurance and it also contains provisions to increase doctor payouts as well!
+Drawbacks of Medicaid include limited access to health care, low-end quality health care and coverage, and low doctor payouts.
+ObamaCare’s reforms address many of the issues with the quality of Medicaid by increasing the quality of care for all types of insurance.
+The ACA also contains provisions to increase doctor payouts as well.

-Doctor payouts have been historically low.
-Due to low payouts, many doctors don’t take Medicaid and the quality of care tends to be poor.
+Historically, Medicaid doctor payouts have been low.
+Due to small payouts, many doctors don’t take Medicaid patients, and the quality of care Medicaid patients do get tends to below.
 However, ObamaCare’s Medicaid Reforms do a lot to change this.

 The ObamaCare Medicaid reforms that come with ObamaCare’s Medicaid Expansion include raising the amount doctors get paid to the same level of Medicare (73%) and increasing payments to Medicaid programs that offer preventive services for free or at little cost.
 New free preventive services include tests for high blood pressure, diabetes, and high cholesterol; many cancer screenings, including colonoscopies and mammograms; counseling to help people lose weight, quit smoking or reduce alcohol use; routine vaccinations; flu and pneumonia shots; and other services.

 Aside from Medicaid expansion itself, the Affordable Care Act does a lot to improve Medicaid.
 You can check out the complete list of reforms here.